ethanp/programming/Notes/Bash Notes.md

     Enter some text > this is some text
     You entered: this is some text

+You can read *multiple* variables at once, splitting the input string using `$IFS`.
+Recall that you can set `IFS` for the duration of a single command.

+    echo "thing1:thing2:thing3" | IFS=: read vA vB vC echo $vB    # => thing2

+### exec

+With *no arguments*, change the current shell's *file descriptors*.

+    exec 2> /tmp/mylog  # redirect shell's stderr
+    exec 3< /file       # open new file descriptor read var1 var2 <&3  # read from fd 3
+    exec 5>&2           # save sterr loc in fd 5
+    exec 2> /otherfile  # new stderr loc
+    ...
+    exec 2>&5           # copy back saved stderr loc exec 5>&-           # close fd 5

+*With* arguments, `exec` starts a new program in its current process and control *never* returns to the shell.

+    exec java MyApp

 ### fmt

 Reformat paragraphs by changing line breaks to not exceed a given width.
 Think